The work of the Brighton & Hove Food Partnership is overseen and steered by its Board of Directors.

 The Board of Directors meet quarterly to discuss finance, funding, campaigns, services, events, partnership working, membership and strategy.
 There is also a Finance Sub Committee who meet regularly and make recommendations to the Board based on financial reporting and accounts.
 Management reports are reviewed at each meeting and both the Director of the Food Partnership and the Chair report on recent activity and relevant business.
 If you would like a copy of the recent agendas, minutes, company accounts etc, please contact us.

-Victoria Williams runs Food Matters, a Brighton-based not-for-profit organisation that offers support and expertise to organisations and individuals working towards creating more sustainable and equitable local, national and global food systems.
+Victoria Williams runs Food Matters, a Brighton-based charity that offers support and expertise to organisations and individuals working towards creating more sustainable and equitable local, national and global food systems.
 Food Matters has worked with the Food Partnership since its inception and held a co-opted place on the Board due to their expertise on issues such as organic production, sustainability, GM crops, consumer attitudes, local food systems and food poverty.

 Adam runs a small business working in the area of conference and business tourism, while providing consultancy to tourist destinations.
 He is the former Head of Tourism & Leisure for Brighton & Hove City Council; responsible for tourism, leisure, seafront, sports, museums, venues & events.
 He brings great expertise to the board, particularly in enterprise, strategic development and human resources.